 - w_r robust weighting factor.
-ALMA Data Reduction Pipeline (ALMA Pipeline) imaging and subsequent QA2 assessment is performed assuming that the visibilities are weighted using robust weighting, specifically a Briggs robust factor of 0.5.
-Simulations have shown that this factor is equal to 1.1. - A{eff} effective area.
+ALMA Data Reduction Pipeline (ALMA Pipeline) imaging and subsequent Quality Assurance Level 2 (QA2) assessment is performed assuming that the visibilities are weighted using robust weighting, specifically a Briggs robust factor of 0.5. - A{eff} effective area.
 This is equal to the geometrical area of the antenna multiplied by the aperture efficiency $\eta{\text{ap}} = R_0 \exp(-16 \pi^2 \sigma^2 / \lambda^2)$ where σ is the rms surface accuracy of the antenna.
 The latter is set to the design goal of 25 μ m and 20 μ m for the 12-m and 7-m antennas respectively3.
 R_0 is the product of a number of different efficiencies and is equal to 0.72.
-See Table 9.3 for values of antenna efficiencies in various ALMA bands. - f_s shadowing fraction.
+See Table 9.3 for values of antenna efficiencies in various ALMA bands. - f_s fraction of shadowed antennas.
 For the more compact 12-m configurations and the Atacama Compact Array (ACA) 7-m Array, antennas can block the field-of-view of other antennas in the array and thus reduce the total collecting area.
 The shadowing fraction is a function of source declination as shown in Fig. 7.4. - η_q quantization efficiency.
 A fundamental limit on the achievable sensitivity is set by the initial 3-bit digitization of the baseband signals.
 This is equal to 0.96. - η_c correlator efficiency.
 This depends on the correlator (64-input or ACA) and correlator mode, although the efficiency of all 64-input Correlator modes is equal to 0.88.
 The ACA efficiencies do depend on the mode, but this is only taken into account in the OT, not by the web application or OT GUI, which therefore assume a value of 0.88. - N number of antennas.
 This defaults to 43 for the 12-m Array and 10 for the 7-m Array. - $n{\rm p}$ number of polarizations. $n{\rm p} = 1$ for single polarization and $n{\rm p} = 2$ for dual and full polarization observations. - $\Delta \nu$ resolution element width.
-As already mentioned, this should be equal to 7.5 GHz for continuum observations.
-This is due to the maximum usable bandwidth of a spw being limited to 1.875 GHz by the anti-aliasing filter through which the baseband signal passes. $n{\rm p} \Delta \nu$ is often referred to as the effective bandwidth. - t{int} total on-source integration time.
+This should be equal to 7.5 GHz for continuum observations.
+This is due to the maximum usable bandwidth of a spw being limited to 1.875 GHz by the anti-aliasing filter through which the baseband signal passes. $n{\rm p} \Delta \nu$ is often referred to as the effective bandwidth. - $t{\rm int}$ total on-source integration time.